unccd/Prais4-reporting-manual/introduction.md

 - Parties can now stratify the land productivity and soil organic carbon stock indicators using custom/national land cover classes as an alternative to the default UNCCD seven land cover classes;

-- The SO 1 forms now also support the reporting of land improvement, in addition to land degradation, providing valuable insights in the context of achieving LDN;
+- The SO1 forms now also support the reporting of land improvement, in addition to land degradation, providing valuable insights in the context of achieving LDN;

 - Data on SDG indicators — excluding SDG indicator 15.3.1 — have been imported from the SDG Global Database as default data and synchronized with PRAIS to reduce the reporting burden and avoid duplication of data validation efforts;